Education; Health; Inequality and Regeneration; Rural, Suburban, and Urban Sociology; Ethnography; Community-Engaged Research

 B.A., San Diego State University

 For the better part of the past decade, I've mentored youth and used social scientific research methods to understand two large questions: How is social inequality reproduced?
 And how is social equality regenerated?
 I've completed this work through Bates College, Brown University, City Year, Harvard University, Princeton University, San Diego State University, Stanford University, and UC Santa Barbara.
 The projects I've assisted have been published in top academic outlets--like Oxford University Press and the Review of Educational Research--and media outlets--like the New York Times and the Conversation.
-The students I've mentored have been offered over $1,240,000 in scholarships and fellowships, and my work has been recognized with over two dozen local, statewide, and national awards.
+The students I've mentored have been offered over $1,300,000 in scholarships and fellowships, and my work has been recognized with over three dozen local, statewide, and national awards.